The Quest to Discover the World's Books Bound in Human Skin

 The Mütter staff didn’t seem particularly disturbed to discover their collection includes true anthropodermic books, but for some institutions, such books are distraction so unwelcome that tests showing the books are bound in ordinary, non-human leather are a relief.

 This was the case at Juniata College in Pennsylvania, where a copy of Biblioteca Politica, a 17th-century book on the divine right of kings, had become an object of endless morbid fascination among the student body—particularly around Halloween.
 That ended last fall when Kirby’s team at Harvard conducted PMF (peptide mass fingerprinting) testing on the title.
 The tests showed that the book was in fact bound in sheepskin, not human skin.
-Hark, the chemistry chair at Juniata, said, “this made the librarians very happy, [but some] students were rather disappointed.”
+Hark, the chemistry chair at Juniata, said, “this made the librarians very happy, students were rather disappointed.”

 PMF was also the technique used on the Mütter titles.
 According to Kirby, PMF provides a highly reliable, cost-effective (less than $100), and relatively non-invasive way to test a book’s binding.
 Using microscopic samples from the book’s cover, PMF identifies the proteins present, and can accurately pinpoint the species of mammal a skin sample is from—including humans.